Vinifera-Developers/Vinifera/docs/Mapping.md

 - Additionally, variables are now signed 32-bit integer numbers, allowing for greater flexibility during scripting.
 To make use of this feature, use new actions/events.
 Vanilla actions/events will treat 0 as false, and any other number as true.

+## Destroyed Only Trigger Event

+Adds a new trigger event that strictly occurs only when attached object is destroyed.

+* Changing houses, capturing it, and selling it doesn't count.
+* Destruction trigger event persists even when captured - very useful for "Capture and Keep Safe" missions.
+* Works well with Entered By by linking triggers together - if you want to react to the structure being captured
+* Also works well with the Building Exists trigger.

+This trigger event can be used in WAE, similarly to other 'Destroyed By' trigger events.

 ## Campaign Settings

 ### Intro Movie